spellshape/cli/docs/versioned_docs/version-v0.25.2/07-cli.md

 **Options inherited from parent commands**

 ```
-  -c, --config string   ignite config file (default: ./config.yml)
+  -c, --config string   spellshape config file (default: ./config.yml)
   -y, --yes             answers interactive yes/no questions with yes
 ```

 **SEE ALSO**

-* [ignite chain](#ignite-chain)	 - Build, initialize and start a blockchain node or perform other actions on the blockchain
+* [spellshape chain](#spellshape-chain)	 - Build, initialize and start a blockchain node or perform other actions on the blockchain

-## ignite chain serve
+## spellshape chain serve

 Start a blockchain node in development

 **Synopsis**

-The serve command compiles and installs the binary (like "ignite chain build"), uses that binary to initialize the blockchain's data directory for one validator (like "ignite chain init"), and starts the node locally for development purposes with automatic code reloading.
+The serve command compiles and installs the binary (like "spellshape chain build"), uses that binary to initialize the blockchain's data directory for one validator (like "spellshape chain init"), and starts the node locally for development purposes with automatic code reloading.

-Automatic code reloading means Ignite starts watching the project directory.
+Automatic code reloading means Spellshape starts watching the project directory.
-Whenever a file change is detected, Ignite automatically rebuilds, reinitializes and restarts the node.
+Whenever a file change is detected, Spellshape automatically rebuilds, reinitializes and restarts the node.

-Whenever possible Ignite will try to keep the current state of the chain by exporting and importing the genesis file.
+Whenever possible Spellshape will try to keep the current state of the chain by exporting and importing the genesis file.

-To force Ignite to start from a clean slate even if a genesis file exists, use the following flag:
+To force Spellshape to start from a clean slate even if a genesis file exists, use the following flag:

-  ignite chain serve --reset-once
+  spellshape chain serve --reset-once

-To force Ignite to reset the state every time the source code is modified, use the following flag:
+To force Spellshape to reset the state every time the source code is modified, use the following flag:

-  ignite chain serve --force-reset
+  spellshape chain serve --force-reset

-With Ignite it's possible to start more than one blockchain from the same source code using different config files.
+With Spellshape it's possible to start more than one blockchain from the same source code using different config files.
 This is handy if you're building inter-blockchain functionality and, for example, want to try sending packets from one blockchain to another.
 To start a node using a specific config file:

-  ignite chain serve --config mars.yml
+  spellshape chain serve --config mars.yml

 The serve command is meant to be used ONLY FOR DEVELOPMENT PURPOSES.
 Under the hood, it runs "appd start", where "appd" is the name of your chain's binary.
 For